 Don’t advertise the property too early.
 Rentals are quite similar to sales whereby if they stay on the market too long there is the perception that something must be wrong with them.
 The average tenant is looking to move into something in the next two weeks as it is usually when they have given notice to their prior landlord.
 So if you advertise 4-6 weeks before yours is vacant again you run the risk that your pool of available tenants is small and your property will become stale.

-Step 4: Greed isn’t good when it comes to rentals
+Step 4: Greed isn’t good

 You should understand the benefit of re-letting.
 If you have a good tenant who has been paying rent and looking after the place, they are likely to be better than anyone new you can get in.
 It may be worth not pushing rental increases too hard as there are costs associated with new tenancies like let fees, advertising and potential vacancy.